Faaizz/learn_go/README.md

 numArr[:10]
 numArr[:]
 ```
 A slice has a lenght and a capacity.
-Its length is the number of elements it contains, while its capacity is the numbe rof elements of the underlying array counting from the first element referenced by the slice.
+Its length is the number of elements it contains, while its capacity is the number of elements of the underlying array counting from the first element referenced by the slice.
 The length and capacity of a slice can be changed by re-slicing:
 ```go
 func main(){